py4dstem/py4D-browser/README.md

 ## Usage
 Run `py4DGUI` in your terminal to open the GUI.
 Then just drag and drop a 4D-STEM dataset into the window!

+Move the virtual detector and the real-space selector using the mouse or using the keyboard shortcuts: WASD moves the detector and IJKL moves the selector, holding down shift to move 5 pixels at a time.

 ![Demonstration](/images/demo.gif)

+The keyboard map in the Help menu was made using [this tool](https://archie-adams.github.io/keyboard-shortcut-map-maker/) and the map file is in the top level of this repo.

 ## About